-Sociopedgogics has to do with the connection between educating and society and, thus, with the question of the educative significance of social sub-phenomena: What is the significance of social phenomena or societal factors for educating youth and children, and for their growing up to adulthood?
-In answer to this sociopedagogical question, contemporary society is placed in sociopedagogical perspective, i.e., there is an investigation of what phenomena in society can influence (promote or impede) educating, in that they can directly or indirectly influence the educator, the educand, the family life, the educative event itself, etc. The educative situation cannot be seen apart from the societal situation, and from the development of society.
+In sociopedgogics this has to do with the connection between educating and society, and thus continually with the question of the educative significance of social sub-phenomena: What is the significance of social phenomena or societal factors for educating youths and children and for their growing up to adulthood?
+In answer to this sociopedagogical question contemporary society subsequently is placed in sociopedagogical perspective, i.e., there is an investigation of what phenomena in society can influence (promote or impede) educating, in that they can directly or indirectly influence the educator, the educand, the family life, the educative event itself, etc. The educative situation cannot be seen apart from the societal situation and from the development of society.
 For too long, educating is viewed as a relatively isolated matter of educators and educands.
-The important fact which an educative situation is almost completely defined by societal influences must not be overlooked.
+The important fact that an educative situation is almost completely defined by societal influences must not be overlooked.

-The situation in which educating must be realized in our society is radically different from that of the "good old times", especially with respect to the changes and problems of our times, and the brief sketch of an image of society offered here might resemble the dark print which leaves a negative and pessimistic impression.
-However, here the focus is on problematic, educative impeding societal factors.
-A human being is an open possibility, and it remains possible to adequately educate a child in contemporary society.
-However, the task of educating has become most difficult, and it is necessary that a contemporary educator have knowledge of the wide societal situations and of the education influencing powers which are active in them.
+The situation in which educating must be realized in our society is radically different from that of the "good old times", especially with respect to the changes and problems of our times, and the brief sketch of an image of society offered here might resemble the dark print that leaves a negative and pessimistic impression.
+However, it must be kept in mind that here the focus is on problematic, education impeding societal factors.
+A human being is an open possibility and it still remains possible to adequately educate a child in contemporary society.
+However, the task of educating has become most difficult and it is necessary that a contemporary educator have knowledge of the wide societal situations and of the education influencing powers that are active in them.

-In this connection, Traas explains: Despite everything in our society, there are many families which function well, and most parents and educators readily succeed in educating their children.

-In contrast to the negative factors in our society, there are many examples of positive factors.
-With prosperity and social security, there are more opportunities for and directedness to better interpersonal relationships and adequate educative relationships.
-Also, people have more freedom and independence to determine their own patterns of living.
-In addition, the possibilities for training, for a vocational and for a creative life have increased.
+In this connection, Traas1 explains: In spite of everything in our society, there are many families that function well and most parents and educators readily succeed in educating their children.
+In contrast to the negative factors in our society there are many examples of positive factors.
+With prosperity and social security there are more opportunities for and directedness to better interpersonal relationships, and in particular adequate educative relationships.
+Also people have more freedom and independence to determine their own patterns of living.
+Also the possibilities for training, for a vocational and for a creative life have increased.
 However, many persons experience the problematics of the contemporary educative situation.
-These problems did not arise haphazardly and are not primarily or exclusively attributable to mistakes by educators or youth, but rather have real societal origins.
-It is important that parents and youth are aware of societal factors and, as far as possible, will attain clarity of the situations in which they find themselves.
-These changes and influences have a different intensity and meaning for each person.
-A clear perspective on the societal factors which define one's own life situation enable a person to manipulate and extricate him/herself from unfavorable influences, and to benefit optimally from the positive possibilities this society offers.
+These problems did not arise haphazardly, and are not primarily or exclusively attributable to mistakes by educators or youths but rather have real societal origins.
+It is important that parents and youths will be aware of societal factors and as far as possible will attain clarity of the situations in which they find themselves.
+These changes and influences have a different intensity and meaning for each individual.
+A clear perspective on the societal factors that define one's own life situation enable a person to manipulate and extricate himself from unfavorable influences and to benefit optimally from the positive possibilities this society offers.